stefanmaar/psysmon_doc/en/_tutorial_sonnblick_events/18_characteristic_parameters.md

 layout: doc_chapter
 subheadline: "Extract features characterizing an event."
 description: "Extract features characterizing an event."
-teaser: "For each detected event, characteristic amplitude parameters are computed which can be used to search for similarities amoung the individual events."
+teaser: "For each detected event, characteristic amplitude parameters are computed which can be used to search for similarities among the individual events."
 image_dir: tut_sbe/characteristic_parameters

 namespace: tut_sbe_characteristic_parameters